Search

 What is the best month to list a Bellville country home?

-- May often delivers strong seller outcomes thanks to larger buyer pools and spring curb appeal, with late February to May as the broader sweet spot based on this timing overview.
+• May often delivers strong seller outcomes thanks to larger buyer pools and spring curb appeal, with late February to May as the broader sweet spot.

 How do spring rains affect showings and prep?

-- Rains green up pastures but can soften driveways and pasture lanes, so add gravel, mark parking, and schedule photos after cleanup for safe, attractive access per rural-selling guidance.
+• Rains green up pastures but can soften driveways and pasture lanes, so add gravel, mark parking, and work with an agent to schedule photos after cleanup for safe, attractive access.

 What Texas disclosures apply to country properties?

-- Expect to provide the TREC Seller’s Disclosure and share key rural documents such as survey or plat, septic records, well test results, and floodplain or insurance status using the TREC notice.
+• Expect to provide the TREC Seller’s Disclosure (your agent will provide this to you to complete) and share key rural documents such as survey or plat, septic records, well test results, and floodplain or insurance status.